-Miles is the Head of Mathematics at St John’s Anglican College and has been using Mathematica since 2011, when he introduced it to his senior mathematics programs.
-Over the last few years, he has expanded its use throughout the mathematics department across all secondary school levels and into other curriculum areas.
+Miles has been using Mathematica since 2011, when he introduced the system to his senior mathematics programs while Head of Mathematics at St John’s Anglican College in Brisbane, Australia.
+Over the ensuing years, he expanded its use throughout the mathematics department across all secondary school levels and into other curriculum areas.
 He particularly enjoys using the Wolfram Language to solve novel problems and helping students to develop their own solutions using Mathematica.
-Miles presented at the Australian Wolfram Technology Conference 2015 on the process of embedding Mathematica into the mathematics program.
+Miles presented at the Australian Wolfram Technology Conference 2015 on the process of embedding Mathematica into the school mathematics program.

 Bachelor of Engineering (Electrical), University of Queensland, Australia

 Bachelor of Education (Secondary), James Cook University, Australia